 Once you know what you want to spend, the next question is how much income will you receive in retirement?

-Broadly speaking, your retirement income will be made up of two parts, income and capital:
+Broadly speaking, the money you receive in retirement will be made up of two parts, income and capital:

 Working out how much capital you can withdraw each year isn’t so easy.
-Withdraw too much and you risk running out of money.
+If you withdraw too much, you risk running out of money.
 Withdraw too little and you’ll get to the end without living the life you wanted.

 Broadly speaking, you can withdraw around 4% of your capital each year without running out of money.